I want to major in Psychology. What should I do next?

 Attend an advertised psychology major information session to learn about the requirements of the major.
 You will be given an opportunity to declare your major at the end of the session.
 Many sessions are held each semester.
 These are advertised on the Student Digest and on posters.
 When you declare your major at one of these sessions, an advisor will be assigned.
 You will also learn how the major is structured and when you should try to complete the different courses.

-There is an advantage to declaring a major as soon as possible.
+The ideal time to declare a major is in late winter/early spring of your first year, so you can participate in our departmental pre-registration.
 Early in the spring semester, you will receive preregistration materials specially designed for psychology majors.
 These will allow you priority into psychology courses.

 At Gettysburg, you will receive a Bachelor of Arts degree as a psychology major.
 This is purely a function of tradition in the liberal arts - disciplines in the social sciences typically give BA degrees where disciplines in the natural sciences give BS degrees.